Skip to main content

 1. Go to the My VU Benefits website.

-3. On the left-hand side of the page, select Life Events.
+3. On the left-hand side of the page, select Change Your Current Benefits.

-Select Your Event: From the Life Events page, click Enroll for the event type that you wish to declare.
+4. Select Your Event: From the Change Your Current Benefits page, click Enroll for the event type that you wish to declare.
 From here, the system will walk you through the simple process of changing your benefits.

-5. Enter the effective date of your life event and click Enroll Now button
+5. Enter the effective date of your life event, agree to the eligibility requirements and click Save and Continue button.

-6. Add/Reviewyour dependent’s information: You will be able to add new dependents or update your current dependent information.
+7. Add/Review your dependent’s information: You will be able to add new dependents or update your current dependent information.
 As you proceed through the enrollment, the coverage levels shown will be based on the number and type of dependents you elect to cover.
-Please be sure to read the pages carefully as you may be required to certify your dependents by sending in certain documents before they become eligible for benefits.
+Please be sure to read the pages carefully as you will be required to certify your dependents by sending in certain documents before they become eligible for benefits.

-Reminder: you have 30 days from the qualifying life event date to complete your changes.
+Reminder: you have 30 days from the life event to declare the life event

 Please note: Certain types of family status changes, such as getting married, may require other actions, such as changing your last name.
 See the Common Qualifying Events section, below, for more information.